Ilkka-LBL/Consensus/README.md

 ### TODO and help needed:
 1. The next stage in the development is to create a DuckDB database cache backend that is searched before a query to Open Geography Portal is made and extended with every new call of `FeatureServer` class.
 Likewise, this database could be made use of to build a local storage of Nomis and other APIs.
 2. Implement geometry search for Open Geography Portal.
 3. Add more APIs, for instance ONS, EPC, MetOffice.
+Easy wins would be to add more ESRI servers as they can be easily plugged in with the EsriConnector class (see how it is done with TFL module, for instance).
 4. Improve GeocodeMerger.py by adding the ability to choose additional nodes in the graph so that the graph is guided through these columns.
-5. Clean up code - currently all files fail flake8.
+5. Clean up code - currently most files fail flake8.
+I have relaxed the conditions to ignore PEP8:E501 and PEP8:E402
 6. Improve documentation.
 7. Add more test cases and examples.